Engineering campus at UW-Madison

 Liberal Studies Guidelines

 The College of Engineering requires one semester's worth of liberal elective courses in humanities, literature and social science for graduation.
-The college specifies that students should obtain both breadth (i.e., both social science and literature or humanities), and depth (i.e., more than one course in the same department).
+The college specifies that students should obtain both breadth (i.e., both social science and literature or humanities), and depth (i.e., more than one course in the same subject area).

 The college has established general liberal elective guidelines that have been adopted by all departments, some of which have additional stipulations (see below).